Ptosiek/pizero_bikecomputer/doc/software_installation.md

 #### GOOGLE_DIRECTION_API section

 If you want to search for a route on a map, set your `token` of the Google Directions API.

-#### THINGSBOARD_API section

-If you want to use ThingsBoard dashboard, set your `token` of the Thingboard device access token.

 ### state.pickle